 Each logical channel can carry a SIM profile, which means a single physical connection can route two SIM profiles to the modem from one eSIM enclosure.
 Interestingly, Google’s MEP proposal is backward compatible, which means if your phone has an eSIM slot and it is ready for Android 13, it should hypothetically let you run two carrier lines from the same eSIM slot.
 In a nutshell, you can download SIM profiles from two carriers on a single eSIM module, and keep them active at the same time without any hassles.

 Google has reportedly been testing MEP on Pixel phones, and Rahman expects the feature to land with the upcoming public beta build of Android 13.
 On Pixel phones, the underlying MEP modifications will be handled by the pre-installed SIM Manager app.
-Google is currently testing the APIs with Android 13’s Developer Preview builds and has been in talks with carriers as well as OEMs towards the implementation scheme.
+Google is currently testing the APIs with

 What’s really interesting is that the tech is not bound by the Android operating system, and can reportedly be enabled on eSIM-toting hardware that runs iOS, macOS, and Windows.
 Of course, it rests on Google to decide whether it wants to extend a patented tech to other brands for free or license it by charging a fee.
 Looking over at the competition, Apple already offers dual eSIM facility for two active lines on the iPhone 13 series and might ditch the physical SIM slot in its entirety with the iPhone 14 lineup.